Slenderman00/restrict/readme.md

 ---
 ## Description

-Restrict.info is a simple website for checking travel restrictions during the covid-19 pandemic.
+http://Restrict.info is a simple website for checking travel restrictions during the covid-19 pandemic.
 It uses a csv document to cross reference countries.
 ---